Galyon History, Family Crest & Coats of Arms

 The surname Galyon was first found in Dauphiny (French: Dauphiné or Dauphiné Viennois), a former province in southeastern France, where this eminent family held a family seat from very early times.

-Important Dates for the Galyon family
+Early History of the Galyon family

 This web page shows only a small excerpt of our Galyon research.
 Another 282 words (20 lines of text) covering the years 1351, 1500, 1661, 1669, 1700, 1715, and 1834 are included under the topic Early Galyon History in all our PDF Extended History products and printed products wherever possible.

 Galyon Spelling Variations

 Spelling variations of this family name include: Gallix, Galli, Guelix, Gaelis, Gally, Gallis, Galix, Galy, Galis, Galit, Gallit, Guellix, Guellit, Guelit, Guelis, Guellis, Gaellis, Gaelli, Gaeli, Gaelit, Gaellit, Gaelix, Gaellix, Gallie, Galie, Guelie, Guellie, Gaelie and many more.

 Early Notables of the Galyon family (pre 1700)